AGB (General Terms and Conditions)

 8. Guest

 natural person who makes use of hospitality.
-As a rule, the guest is also the contracting party.
-Persons who are entertained in the company of the contracting party shall also be deemed to be guests.
+As a rule, the guest is also the contractual partner.
+Persons who are catered for in the company of the contractual partner are also deemed to be guests

 9. KSchG